Say hello to the latest addition in our “how to write a brief” series, where we’re looking at how to write a rebranding brief.

 - Competitor differentiation

-- Company merger
+- Company merger or acquisition

 - Realignment of values